Quick Breakdown

 • Have a gross vehicle weight rating (GVWR) of 10,001 pounds or more

-• Is a single or multi-trailer vehicle with a GVWR of 26,001 pounds or more
+• Are a single or multi-trailer vehicle with a GVWR of 26,001 pounds or more

-• Transport hazardous materials that require federal placarding, regardless of size
+• Transport hazardous materials requiring federal placarding, regardless of size

 6 core pillars of fleet compliance